jonghuyn/socket.io.chat/README.md

 - Users can type chat messages to the chat room.
 - A notification is sent to all users when a user joins or leaves the chatroom.
+- The product chat room using redis publish and subscribe funciton
+- The goal of this project is to create a prototype of a comment system.
+Consider extending the function using socket.io.